-The Radiologic Technology Lab suite contains a classroom, library with computer work stations, two x-ray rooms, one of which is energized and a darkroom.
-The energized x-ray room is lead shielded and the viewing window is constructed of leaded glass for student safety.
+The Radiologic Technology Lab suite contains a classroom, library with computer workstations, two x-ray rooms, one of which is energized and a one equipped as a darkroom.
+The energized x-ray room is lead-shielded and the viewing window is constructed of leaded glass for student safety.
 This machine is capable of performing linear tomography and diagnostic examinations.
 The darkroom is available for film processing.
 The College also has a fully energized mammographic x-ray unit.